 422.03 Equipment.
 Provide equipment conforming to the requirements of this section.
 Obtain approval of equipment before starting the job.

-Use equipment for binder distribution conforming to 407.03, except ensure that it has a computerized rate control that automatically adjusts the binder pump to the unit ground speed.
+Use equipment for binder distribution conforming to 407.03, except ensure that it has a computerized rate control that automatically adjusts the binder pump to the unit ground speed and has a gauge or meter in plain view for reading gallons (liters).
 Use appropriate spray nozzles for the material and rate specified.

 Use Type II pneumatic tire rollers conforming to 401.13, except the maximum capacity shall not apply.